ugalerutuja5/ugalerutuja5/README.md

 - 👋 Hi, I’m @ugalerutuja5
-- 👀 I’m interested in Explore Git And Github
+- 👀 I’m interested in Explore Data Science
-- 🌱 I’m currently learning How Upload file on Github
+- 🌱 I’m currently learning How to clean raw Data
-- 💞️ I’m looking to collaborate on Python proagarmming
+- 💞️ I’m looking to collaborate on Macine Learning Model
 - 📫 How to reach me ...

 <!---